UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_Scene.rst

       :type: Vector((gx, gy, gz))

+   .. attribute:: lodGlobalScale

+      All the scene objects with level of detail LOD scale.

+      :type: float

    .. method:: addObject(object, reference, time=0.0)

       Adds an object to the scene like the Add Object Actuator would.